 7. Making New Friends

 Meeting new friends is one of the bonuses of taking a Viking River Cruise.
-With fewer than 200 guests on board, and even smaller amounts on excursions and on the buses, you have a chance to meet basically everyone on the boat.
+With fewer than 200 guests on board, and even smaller amounts on excursions and on the buses, you have a chance to meet everyone on the boat.
 We traded contacts throughout the cruise and are still in touch today.
-I am still in contact with a few travelers from my earlier Viking River cruises, too.
+I am still in contact with a few travelers from my previous Viking River cruises, too.

 You can read more about our Paris to Swiss Alps cruise at this link.
-As always, cruising with Viking River Cruises is a blast and adds richness to your travels as well as amazing memories.
+As always, cruising with Viking River Cruises is a blast and adds richness to your travels as well as unforgettable memories.

 Thanks to Viking River Cruises for hosting my travel arrangements and stays.
 As always, opinions and reviews are 100% mine and unbiased.